-What are POLYBROMINATED DIPHENYL ETHERS?
+What are polybrominated diphenyl ethers?

-Polybrominated diphenyl ethers (PBDEs) are flame-retardant chemicals, meaning they resist catching fire.
+Polybrominated diphenyl ethers (PBDEs) are chemicals that resist catching fire.
 PBDEs are added to plastics and foam to make them hard to burn.
 These chemicals can leave these products and enter the environment.

 Where can PBDEs be found and how are they used?